victorferreira/foam/supervised-machine-learning.md

 ## Features

 A feature is an input variable — the `x` variable in a simple linear regretion.
-A simple machine learning project might use a single feature, while a more siphisticated machin learning project could use millions of features, specified as:
+A simple machine learning project might use a single feature, while a more sophisticated machine learning project could use millions of features, specified as:

 $k_{x+1}$, $k_{n+2}$, ..., $k_{n}$